sophie-kuehn/neural-network/README.md

 - split application into library + executable
 - add server mode

+## Usage

+Have a look into the examples in /tests

 ## Acknowledgment

 This is based on a wonderful tutorial by https://github.com/Brotcrunsher: